 When FCU_CONFIG_RSTN is released and the FCU is supplied with a running clock, device initialization can start.
 Device initialization begins with the reading of the non-volatile memory (fuse) contents and storing the value in the appropriate FCU registers.
 These fuses are factory set to zero.
 Manufacturing and ID related fuses are programmed during device ATE testing.
-Fuses that pertain to design security are available for customers to program (refer to Design Security (see page 70) for details).
+Fuses that pertain to design security are available for customers to program (refer to Design Security for Speedster 7t FPGA (see page 72) for details).